This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 |

-- Expands from compact bricks into breathable, cushioning bedding that’s easy to store and use
+- Expands from a compact brick into a soft, natural bedding — easy to store and simple to prep

 5. Zilla Reptile Bark Blend Substrate